System Design Space

 Перейти на сайт

-Android is best understood not as just "Linux on a phone," but as a mobile platform where kernel behavior, system services, security policy, and app lifecycle are all tuned around constrained devices.
+Calling Android “Linux on a phone” misses the point.
+It is a mobile platform where kernel behavior, system services, security policy, and app lifecycle are all tuned around the hard limits of the device: battery, memory, and an unreliable network.

 Basic Android architecture